karmicdude/neovim/README.md

 - [scrollEOF.nvim] - Scroll past the end of file just like scrolloff option
 - [comment.nvim] - Smart and powerful comment plugin for Neovim
 - [twilight.nvim] - Dims inactive portions of the code you're editing using TreeSitter
+- [true-zen.nvim] - Clean and elegant distraction-free writing for Neovim

 ## Colorscheme